RoseTec/JigSPuzzle/README.md

 Then here is the right program for you: JigSPuzzle

-A program that allows you to create jigsaw puzzles from your image files.
+It is a program that allows you to create jigsaw puzzles from your image files.
 You can then try to solve them on your computer.

 # Features